Planning and the Climate Emergency

 Generally, internal changes will not require our permission, unless the proposals relate to a listed building.
 See ‘quick wins’ below for examples of measures you can consider straight away, without making an application.
 External measures such as solar panels, air-source heat pumps and new more thermally efficient windows need planning permission in certain locations and if certain criteria are not met.

 If you are in a conservation area or an article 4 property it is more likely you will need to make an application or adhere to certain conditions.
 If your project is to a listed building, it will typically need our permission, including for internal alterations.

 The pages below provide advice on planning permission for some commonly proposed measures.
 Before you read this you should check if you are:

 - in a conservation area

 - in a listed building

-- in an article 4 property (there are 8 areas where we restrict minor alterations in conservation areas)
+- in an article 4 property (there are eight areas where we restrict minor alterations in conservation areas)

 How can I make an application?

-If permission is required, you can make your application online via the planning portal.
+If permission is required, you can apply online via the planning portal.

 Read more about how to make an application and the information you need to submit.